joergen7/gruff/README.md

 - In gruff (as in poolboy) workers have to implement a worker behavior (`gruff_wrk`) which exposes a `start_link/1` function used to start workers.
 In pooler, workers are started via an `{M, F, A}` triple.
 - Pooler integrates [exometer](https://github.com/Feuerlabs/exometer) for instrumentation.
 - A pooler instance manages several pools, while each gruff instance represents only a single pool of homogeneous workers.
+- Pooler allows pools to be subsumed in groups, thereby adding an additional layer of partitioning.

 ### worker_pool